Information Technology Services

 Question ‘scare tactic’ messages

-Threats about account closures, account sizes exceeding limits, and loss of access are fraudulent warnings.
+Threats of account closures, account sizes exceeding limits, or loss of access are fraudulent.

 Avoid clicking active links without verifying